perrelet/sassy/README.md

 Sassy will compile a source file if any of the following are met:

 1. The file has changed since it was last checked.
-2. Any sass varaibles have been added, removed or changed value.
+2. Any sass variables have been added, removed or changed value.
 3. Compilation is forced via the `sassy-run-compiler` filter.

 ## Hooks